 The genre for all its stumbles did better overall than science fiction.
+The less said about Ava Duvernay's A Wrinkle in Time the better; Ron Howard's Solo: A Star Wars Story on the other hand deserves a few unkind words (Mediocre director + mediocre franchise = surefire disaster).
+Julius Onah's The Cloverfield Paradox is a dizzying plummet in quality from Dan Trachtenberg's 10 Cloverfield Lane, answering the question no one really cared about (where do the monsters come from?)--at least 10 Cloverfield, if only tangentially related to the main storyline, was a terrifically claustrophobic little chamber drama.
+Alex Garland's Annihilation takes its best ideas and images from JG Ballard's The Crystal World and fashions a fitfully intriguing mood piece.
+Biggest problem?
+It took its best ideas from JG Ballard's The Crystal World.
+Shane Black's The Predator is nasty brutal funny and can't remember much else about it; come to think of it I don't really remember much about the original movie.
 Steven Spielberg's Ready Player One was arguably the most interesting SF release in Hollywood arguably the fleetest most inventive work the director's done in recent years and yet all that sturm und drang could only prove there's a limit to special effect-heavy SF movies.
-Damien Chazelle's First Man was arguably not science fiction exactly--though it depicted technology with reasonable accuracy--but an interestingly introverted look at an interestingly introverted man (my big gripe being that it wasn't quite introverted enough).
+Damien Chazelle's First Man was arguably not science fiction exactly--though it depicted the use of technology with reasonable accuracy--but an interestingly introverted look at an interestingly introverted man (my big gripe being that it didn't look or feel introverted enough).
 Give me rather Michael Almereyda's Marjorie Prime with its digital underplayed in favor of theatrical effects its musings on memory and emotion its suggestion that stored personalities are the ghosts that haunt the margins of our technological future.
 Our dramatized response to science (my thrown-together definition of the genre) seemed less relevant--or is the word I'm looking for 'urgent?'--in 2018 and yes I'm aware Ryan Coogler directed a movie that qualified (barely) as SF and a major studio churned out supersized examples of the genre.
 To which I have to say: give me back the Coogler who made Fruitvale Station--that Coogler gave us more substance and sustenance than all of Marvel last year or any number of years.

+Bradley Cooper's A Star is Born gets one thing spectacularly right: it reminds us of how much better George Cukor's 1954 version is as a film and musical, not to mention my all-time favorite take on the story.
 Dramatically speaking Alfonso Cuaron's Roma was more memory film than anything else--beautifully shot, with an unsparing view of wayward husbands and neglectful boyfriends.
-Barry Jenkins' If Beale Street Could Talk was good, though a scene where two families mean to celebrate a young woman's pregnancy (but don't) betrayed a comic and dramatic potential the rest of the film doesn't quite match; what the film did have fortunately is Jenkins' visual and aural poetry, seasoned lightly with James Baldwin's prose.
-Steve McQueen's eloquent brutally spare Widows wasn't so much a heist film as a film about women seizing what they lost--not their husbands but sense of independence.
+Barry Jenkins' If Beale Street Could Talk was good, though a scene where two families mean to celebrate a young woman's pregnancy (but don't) betrayed a comic and dramatic potential the rest of the film doesn't quite match; what the film did have (fortunately) is Jenkins' visual and aural poetry, seasoned lightly with James Baldwin's prose.
+Better yet was Steve McQueen's eloquent brutally spare Widows --not so much a heist film as a film about women seizing what they lost--not their husbands, their sense of independence.

 Documentaries seemed more palatable last year, if only because they mean to talk to us straight, no chaser.
 Morgan Neville's Won't You Be My Neighbor? was a moving enough account of Fred Rogers but is really a way of mourning the death of civility of our sense of community.
 Tim Wardle's Three Identical Strangers was his funny bizarre ultimately sad take on the issue of nature vs. nurture, tinged with not a little trace of child abuse.
 Michael Moore's Fahrenheit 11/9 was a satiric sketch of Trump's rise to the White House a poignant glimpse at the lower-to-middle class folk who rose to oppose him.